-- Click the blue "+" button in an opportunity list
+- Click the blue "+" button in an opportunity list.

-- Click the "+" icon on a contact's profile page
+- Click the + icon on a contact's profile page.

 How to leverage opportunity lists

-Track multiple opportunities tied to an organization
+- Track multiple opportunities tied to an organization

-With opportunities, you can track the communication history with the specific stakeholders for each individual opportunity associated with an organization.
+- Track the communication history with the specific stakeholders for each individual opportunity associated with an organization.

-Track communication with stakeholders at large organizations
+- Track communication with stakeholders at large organizations

-Track the communication history with specific people at a large organization.
-An organization’s contact page will show the entire history of communication between individuals at your firm and the organization.
-On the other hand, opportunities will help you easily access and track the communication history with just the individuals associated with the opportunity.
+- While an organization’s contact page will show the entire history of communication between individuals at your firm and the organization, opportunities will help you easily access and track the communication history with the specific individuals associated with the opportunity.